-Many people who have considered improving their smiles or the smiles of their children wonder when the right time is to see an orthodontist.
+Many people who have considered improving their smiles or the smiles of their children wonder when to see an orthodontist.
 This is a commonly asked question that has several answers.

 Generally speaking, you should schedule an orthodontic appointment whenever you have a question about how your teeth are aligned or when you are concerned with the quality of your bite.
 Sometimes, such a problem is very obvious.
 For example, you may have crowded, misplaced, misaligned or protruding teeth or you may find it difficult to chew or speak properly.